ajite/ajite.github.io/_posts/2021-6-30-Pi-Kodi-Shadowsocks-Netflix-streaming-services.md

 title: Raspberry Pi with KODI that works with Netflix and other streaming services behind a proxy
 date:   2021-06-30 10:05:28 +0800
 categories: GFW bucardo postgres
 excerpt: A set up to run streaming services such as Netflix and Disney Plus on a RasperryPi with Kodi behind a proxy.
-This article focuses on the proxy set up and make sure that all the traffic go through it.
+This article focuses on the proxy set up and make sure that all the traffic goes through it.
 ---

 # By pass geo-blocking warning